kcccr123/ue-flight-tracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Press F to interact with the Menu.
 WASD, C and SPACEBAR to move the camera.
 There are two ways to interact with the program.
-You can enter in the long/lat coords, or choose from our live database.
+You can enter in the long/lat coords, or choose from a database that is updated on application launch.

 ![gif1](./images/Animation.gif)
 ![gif2](./images/Animation2.gif)